 Her past theatre involvement has included acting, directing, and serving on the board at Town and Gown Players.
-She has directed staged and workshop readings, including Friendly’s Fire at Classic City Fringe Festival for Athens Playwrights Workshop in 2016.
-She is also the Theater Notes columnist for Flagpole magazine.
+She has directed staged and workshop readings, including Ten Nights in a Barroom with the Thalian-Blackfriars for UGA Theatre's 80th anniversary in 2013 and Friendly’s Fire at Classic City Fringe Festival for Athens Playwrights Workshop in 2016.
+In 2019, she volunteered with Extra Special People's 360 program and wrote/co-directed Cinderella.
+From 2014-2020, she was the Theater Notes columnist for Flagpole magazine.

 She has a Bachelor of Arts in English with a double minor in Theatre from Auburn University and a Master of Arts in Religion from the University of Georgia.
-During her time on staff at the Department of Theatre and Film Studies since 2007, she has earned a certificate in academic advisement, a certificate of diversity and inclusion, and has become a UGA LGBT Resource Center Safe Space.
-She is currently working towards her Advanced Academic Advising Certificate.
+During her time on staff at the Department of Theatre and Film Studies since 2007, she has earned a certificate in academic advisement, a certificate in diversity and inclusion, Advanced Academic Advising Certificate, and is a UGA LGBT Resource Center Safe Space.